 Over the course of my career I have had an opportunity to see how many faculty introduce learning goals and outcomes to students.
 Far and away the most frequently used approach goes something like this.
 If it is a campus-based course, the faculty member will use a “butterfly approach.”
 They put the learning goals up on a slide, and then wave their hands, saying, “These are the learning goals for the course, be sure to read them” and click, they are gone.

-As we start a course, we really want to invest time into discussing the question, “What is the greater vision for the course?”
-And, “What makes sense for our students to hope to achieve in the course of a term?”
+As we start a course, we really want to invest time discussing the question, “What makes sense for our students to hope to achieve in the course of a term?”

-Allen, David.
-Finding Your Inside Time (2008).
-One of many articles at http://www.davidco.com/free_articles.
-Just requires name and email address.
-Simple and no harassment.
+Allen, D. (2015).
+Getting Things Done: The Art of Stress-Free Productivity (2 ed.): Penguin Books.
 Also, here is a TED talk by David Allen from October 30, 2012.
 You may also want to explore GTD for Academics(GTD=Getting Things Done.)

 Note: These E-coaching tips were initially developed for faculty in the School of Leadership & Professional Advancement at Duquesne University in Pittsburgh, PA.
 This library of tips has been organized and updated through 2016 in the second edition of the book, The Online Teaching Survival Guide: Simple and Practical Pedagogical Tips coauthored with Rita Marie Conrad.
 Judith can be reached judith followed by designingforlearning.org.